basho/basho_docs/source/languages/en/riak/dev/using/keyfilters.md

 }
 ```

-Find invoices that were sent on the 3rd of June
+Find invoices that were sent on the 3rd of June:

 ```json
 {